TheBrainBaker/KPI_test/README.md

 ## Description

 Small web app + REST API made with Python Django and React.js to demonstrate my skills to KPI.
+I didn't turn off debug mode on Django on purpose.

 ## Instalation